alanmaydwell/excel_py_runner/README.md

 # excel_py_runner.py

-Executes sequence of python functions, with optional arguments, read from a specially formatted spreadsheet.
+Executes sequence of python functions, with optional arguments, read from a specially formatted Excel spreadsheet.
+Uses openpyxl for spreadsheet access.

 Values returned from each function are written back to the spreadsheet.

+Can also apply simple conditional highlighting to the results

 At end of run a new "results" copy of the spreadsheet is saved to the results sub-directory.
 Filename is automatic and contains time & date.